 Damage is related to the amount and strength (concentration) of the ammonia.
 Most household cleaners are relatively weak and cause little or mild damage.
 Industrial strength cleaners can cause severe burns and injury.

 Nelson LS, Hoffman RS.
 Inhaled toxins.
-In: Marx J, ed.
-Rosen's Emergency Medicine: Concepts and Clinical Practice.
+In: Marx J, Hockberger RS, Walls RM, et al, eds.
+Rosen's Emergency Medicine.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 159.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 159.